RoyceDavison/CodingBahviorAnalysis/README.md

 Instructions:
 We analyzes people coding behavior by record their key press frequency and the screenshot of their desktop working environment.

-I.Key Binding & Code Difference

-II.DataBase and Server Communication
+I.Key Binding & Code Difference & II.DataBase and Server Communication:

+To Run the typescript extension first set up a local postgres database.
+This can be easily done on command line.
+For windows and Mac setup follow:https://stackoverflow.com/questions/7975556/how-to-start-postgresql-server-on-mac-os-x After setting up the database simply change the connection string variable in routs.ts in src:
+From:
+var conString = "postgres://Abhay:12345@localhost:5000/STUDENTDATA";
+To:
+var conString = "postgres://YourUserName:YourPassword@localhost:YourPort/YourDatabase";

 III.Picture Capture and Analysis